 And, what did he intend to do with this data?

-His goal was to help the average social media users in getting more comments, likes, and shares on their Facebook posts.
+His goal was to help the average social media user in getting more comments, likes, and shares on their Facebook posts.

-Zarella’s study showed that a large number of popular posts had photographs.Don’t be surprised.
+Zarella’s study showed that a large number of popular posts had pictures.

-Today, your target audience on the social media prefers to indulge in ‘visual learning’ and appreciates posts with visual appeal.
-Moreover, photographs work well since most social media posts are created for easy scanning.
+Today, your target audience on social media prefers to indulge in ‘visual learning’ and appreciates posts with visual appeal.
+Moreover, pictures work well since most social media posts are created for easy scanning.

 A recent study by eMarketer also concurs stating that photos make up for 75% of content posted on Facebook and that they are also more likely to be retweeted on Twitter.

-If you have been posting less or no photos on your social media pages, it could be one of the reasons why your marketing efforts aren’t receiving enough likes and shares.
+If you have been posting less or no visual content on your social media pages, it could be one of the reasons why your marketing efforts aren’t receiving enough likes and shares.